Mr. Men: Episodes

-Mr. Men and Little Miss (1995–1997)
+Mr. Men and Little Miss (1995–1997), The Mr. Men Show (1997-1999)

 Another series, Mr. Men and Little Miss, was produced by Marina Productions in 1995 and originally aired on British and Irish television from 1995 to 1997; these stories had in it Geoffrey Palmer, Gordon Peters as the narrator, and Jill Shilling and were aired on Nick Jr. and Channel 5's Milkshake! in the late 1990s and early 2000s.
 The show first aired on CITV.
+The series was a co-production between Marina Productions in France and Flicks Films in the UK.
+Terry Ward was the co-producer and director in London.

 In 1998, 35 of the episodes were made into books, receiving a global release in 2014.

 In 1996, the series was localised in the United States and Canada as The Mr. Men Show; this series incorporated live-action segments as well as three episodes from the original series redubbed with Canadian voice actors.
 This version lasted for only one season.

-The series was a co-production between Marina Productions in France and Flicks Films in the UK.
-Terry Ward was the co-producer and director in London.

 The Mr. Men Show (2008–2009)

-By the beginning of 2007, Chorion had its series of books licensed to Renegade Animation to produce The Mr. Men Show which debuted on the Cartoon Network in North America and on Channel 5's Milkshake! in the UK in February 2008.
+By 2006, Chorion had its series of books licensed to Renegade Animation to produce The Mr. Men Show which debuted on Cartoon Network in North America and on Channel 5's Milkshake! in the UK in February 2008.
 There were only 25 characters featured in the first season, although most had their names or appearances altered; the second season had 31 characters.
 The series was written and produced by Eryk Casemiro and Kate Boutilier and directed by Mark Risley.
 The creative team was a combined effort of personnel from Nickelodeon's Rugrats, The Wild Thornberrys, and As Told by Ginger.
 All of the opening and closing parts are narrated by Joey D'Auria (credited as Joseph J. Terry) in the US and Simon Callow in the UK.

-Mr. Men Little Miss Mini Adventures (2025)
+Mr. Men Little Miss Mini Adventures (2025–present)

-Mr. Men Little Miss Mini Adventures is an animated children's television mini-series based on the Mr. Men and Little Miss series of books produced by Maga Animation Studio.
-It premiered on the official Mr. Men Little Miss YouTube channel and Instagram page on 6 June 2025, with three episodes being released on a weekly basis through 27 June 2025.
+Mr. Men Little Miss Mini Adventures is an animated children's web series based on the Mr. Men and Little Miss series of books produced by Maga Animation Studio.
+It premiered on the official Mr. Men Little Miss YouTube channel and Instagram page on 6 June 2025, with twelve episodes being released on a weekly basis through 27 June 2025.
+A second season premiered on 10 July 2026.

-Series 1 (2025)

-The second season was announced at the end of June 2025 and will be in the works.

-Untitled series (TBA)
+Untitled animated series

 On 6 October 2021, Endeavor Content announced a new Mr. Men and Little Miss series.
 On 6 November 2024, it was announced the series was now being produced by Watch Next Media.